Enfal35/revealjs-presentation/slides.md

 # Reveal.js Presentation
-### Example by Enfal
+### Author: Enfal Sevinç - 77789

 ---

 # What is Reveal.js?
-- HTML/JS tabanlı bir sunum framework'ü
+- A presentation framework based on HTML/JS
-- Modern görünüm
+- Modern and interactive design
-- Markdown destekler
+- Supports Markdown
-- Yatay + dikey navigation
+- Both horizontal and vertical slide navigation

 ---

 # Why Use Reveal.js?
-- Web tabanlıdır
+- Fully web-based
-- GitHub Pages ile kolayca yayınlanır
+- Easy to publish via GitHub Pages
-- Tema desteği
+- Theme support
-- Kod blokları, resimler, diyagramlar eklenebilir
+- Allows code blocks, images, diagrams, and more

 ___

 ## Vertical Slide Example
-Bu slayt bir öncekinin dikey alt slaydıdır.
+This slide is a vertical sub-slide of the previous one.

 ---

 # Markdown Slide Example
-- Markdown formatı
+- Markdown formatting
 - *Italic*, **Bold**, `Code`
-- Listeler
+- Lists
-- Başlıklar
+- Headings

 ---